-GASB Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period (GASB 89), removes the concept of capitalized interest from all types of governmental entities.
-GASB 89 is effective for the District's fiscal year ending September 30, 2021 and will be adopted prospectively.
-Earlier application is encouraged.
+GASB Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, removes the concept of capitalized interest from all types of governmental entities.
+This Statement is effective for the District's fiscal year ending August 31, 2022 and will be applied prospectively.

-This communication is intended solely for the information and use of management and the Board of Directors and is not intended to be and should not be used by anyone other than these specified parties.
+This communication is intended solely for the information and use of management, the Board of Directors, and others within the organization and is not intended to be and should not be used by anyone other than these specified parties.